Toynbee School: Facilities

 Toynbee has a large sports hall with changing and storage facilities.
-There are also tennis courts, a sports field and hard court facilities, which was professionally returfed from September-October 2025.There is also a Learning Resource Centre complete with many computers and staffed by a full-time librarian.
+There are also tennis courts, a sports field and hard court facilities, which was professionally returfed from September–October 2025.
+There is also a Learning Resource Centre complete with many computers and staffed by a full-time librarian.

-On the 28th March 2025, it was announced that brand new bicycle sheds complete with CCTV footage were being built on the school site, with an estimated completion date of Friday 2nd May 2025.
+On the 28th March 2025, it was announced that brand new bicycle sheds complete with CCTV footage were being built on the school site, with an estimated completion date of Friday 2 May 2025.

-Due to increased pupil demand, two temporary modular buildings were built on the now-former car park, holding an English classroom and PD (Personal Development) classroom, as well as a hub for KS3 pupils with behavioral difficulties.
+Due to increased pupil demand, two temporary modular buildings were built on the former car park, holding an English classroom and PD (Personal Development) classroom, as well as a hub for KS3 pupils with behavioral difficulties.